 Trading Forex With Bitcoin: Summary

 Bitcoin has begun bleeding into legacy markets.
-One of those markets is forex, where traders now use BTC to fund positions in currency pairs like EUR/USD.
+One of these markets is forex, where traders now use BTC to fund positions in currency pairs such as EUR/USD.
 The infrastructure is still rough around the edges, but the appeal is obvious: faster capital mobility, fewer gatekeepers, and the chance to trade outside the traditional system.

 Key Takeaways